 Another great MailChimp alternative if you’re on a tight budget.
 Mad Mimi’s free plan gives you storage for up to 100 subscribers, and their $10/month plan gives you up to 500 contacts.

-You can customize and modify all emails without any HTML knowledge, it’s quite simple.
+You can customize and modify all emails without any HTML knowledge, and it’s quite simple.
 Using Mad Mimi is very simple, which makes it a good choice for beginner email marketers.

 Cons: Mad Mimi doesn’t have any email templates, and they don’t lack some essential features which competitors have – such as split testing.